 You'll probably still have to visit the supermarket for your weekly shop, but to cut out the mall's temptations completely, visit a standalone supermarket – one that you don't have to go past your favourite clothes shop to get to.

-Exercise is important and can be a distraction from spending money over the weekend.
+Exercise is important and can be a distraction from spending money on the weekend.

-It may not be sustainable forever, but at least while you're saving, give a park gym a try.
-While it won't have the range of dumbbells your gym does, it will have all the equipment to still get you that intense workout.
+It may not be sustainable forever, but at least while you're saving or trying to cut down on costs, give a park gym a try.
+While it won't have the range of dumbbells your gym does, it will have equipment to give you a good workout.

-And do you really need to be spending excessive amounts of money if you're not utilising all of the gym's equipment?
-Run, walk or go for a bike ride along the beach, river or around your surrounding suburbs.
+And do you really need to be paying for a gym membership if you're not going often or utilising all the equipment?
+Run, walk or go for a bike ride along the beach, river or your surrounding suburbs.

-If you're saving for a bigger holiday and short stays and getaways cut into these savings, swap them for a staycation or road trip.
+If you're saving for a bigger holiday and short stays or getaways cut into these savings, swap them for a staycation or road trip.

 A staycation may not sound as fun but it could be exactly what you need – allowing you to do some jobs around the house, break up the working routine and still explore what the regional areas of your state have to offer through a road trip.

-We understand that saving there can be a real struggle in saving, especially if you have an active social life.
+We understand that trying to cut down spending can be a struggle, especially if you have an active social life.
 It's not viable to cut out all the things you enjoy doing, but swapping them out with some of these suggestions might just help you hit your savings goals sooner.